Booking your trip to Disneyland

 • Make sure, if you are going in the summer months, that there’s an outdoor pool.
 We aim to get into the hotel between 4-6.
 That gives the kids (and the driver) a chance to reset and get all that energy out.

 • Book refundable hotels just in case.
 Sometimes it’s slightly more, but we’ve found for peace of mind it makes a big difference.
 A lot of hotels will allow you to cancel up to 24 hours before.
 I am a planner, so I have been known to book something right away for peace of mind, and then compare until we leave.
 On travel days, if there isn’t a breakfast, we bake sweet buns or muffins, buy fruit at Walmart or the like, and pack a kettle for oatmeal and fresh pressed coffee… all of this will save your family a ton.
-See our post coming up later this week for a complete checklist of items to pack.
+See our post for a complete checklist of items to pack.

 HOTELS: